citrix/workspace-linux-oem-guide/docs/customize.md

 #### Multi-threading

-It can be useful to multi-thread connections to the Citrix Receiver in environments that contain multiple processors.
+It can be useful to multi-thread connections to the Citrix Workspace app in environments that contain multiple processors.
 Multi-threading support is on by default but you can turn it off.

 By default, the Thinwire (Graphics) and Audio virtual channels each run in their own thread.
 You can configure this using the following settings in module.ini: